andrei021/100-days-of-code/r1-log.md

 • Looking forward to build the same thing by using the binary search tree instead  :deciduous_tree:

 • Had my first encounter with a recursive method :recycle:

+### Day 58
+• Read more about protected access modifier;

+• Did the last challenge one more time.